yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 api = auth(api_key, api_secret)
 ```

+Now we have made a connection with the Twitter API and are ready to write our scraper.
 For reference, check out the [tweepy documentation](http://docs.tweepy.org/en/v3.5.0/) for a list of all available commands.

 ## A Quick Word on Endpoints Rate Limits